backand/docs/slate_docs/source/includes/_platform_specific.md

 store.dispatch(getUserDetails())
 ```

+Once the above is completed, import `Actions` and dispatch them easily!

-Review the full API reference at our [vanilla-sdk's github](https://github.com/backand/vanilla-sdk) to get started with your back end!
+Review the full API reference for our [Vanilla SDK](#vanilla-sdk) to get started with your back end!

 ### Examples
 Below are a few examples of Redux code that uses the Back& SDK: